-(Corrects to "first year in nearly a decade" from "first year" in third paragraph)
+(Corrects to "first year in nearly a decade" from "first year"

 * Adjusted EPS of 52 cents vs Street view 34 cents